home | what's new | other sitescontact | about

 “The continuance and frequent fits of anger produce in the soul a propensity to be angry; which oftentimes ends in choler, bitterness, and moronity, when the mind becomes ulcerated, peevish, and querulous, and is wounded by the least occurrence."
 Henry Ward Beecher

-When I was 17, my questionings of church doctrine having reached intolerable levels for my parents, Dad arranged for me to meet with the local parish priest.
+When I was 17, my questionings of church doctrine, having reached intolerable levels for my parents, Dad arranged for me to meet with the local parish priest.
 I did not appreciate this; it would be a turning point in my life.

 It is difficult to objectively evaluate any individual, but this priest just might have been the most evil person, in terms of dark spirit, that I would encounter in my lifetime.

-Editor's note: It is not without reason that Religion, in all its forms, directly and indirectly, serves as a most destructive force in history, proximate cause to carnage of untold millions.
+Editor's note: It is not without reason that Religion, in all its forms, directly and indirectly, serves as most destructive force in history, proximate cause to carnage of untold millions.
 The needy Small Ego, seeking bolstering for itself, will identify [literally, "to make equal to"] with worldly elements of power; for example, ostentatious wealth, a trophy-wife, a flaunting of knowledge and academic degrees, owning the right McMansion, the latest designer jeans, exotic vacations, expensive sports cars, etc., etc. - but the ultimate identifying enhancement to a needy self is offered by Religion.
 For the fearful Small Ego, nothing juices more, offers greater promise of surrogate-strength, than linking itself to the prestige of The Almighty, allowing it to bluster with supreme brashness about "my God" and "my one, true church" and "my one, true doctrines."
 This kind of exclusivity stokes the fires of egoic insanity to a degree not seen in any other context of life; and in this presumptuous, super-inflated, and imperious state of mind, most of the atrocities of history have been committed.

 I quickly shut down, realizing the futility of any attempt toward rational discussion.
 At age 17 I was not an expert in biblical studies or church history, but one thing I knew for sure – this man was lying to me, just an imposter to spirituality, with no more authority to speak to me on matters of God than a nearby alley-cat; my apologies to alley-cats.